 - Football, baseball, soccer and softball fields.

-- a 400-meter all-weather track and adjacent field facilities.
+- The 400-meter all-weather Strehle Track and adjacent field facilities.